SPOILERS FOR SPIDER-MAN: FAR FROM HOME. YOU HAVE BEEN WARNED.

 Even without that it's pretty thrilling stuff.
 And none of the London landmarks get reduced to a pile of rubble, as usually happens when Hollywood comes to London — Tower Bridge's damage is all superficial, created by holograms.
 AND the geography is all reasonably accurate, which is a lot better than Thor: The Dark World managed.
 (Yes, we know, the interior of the White Tower was completely fake, but that's small fry as far as these films usually go.)

 So that's all the London locations right?
 Well... maybe.
 We don't have any info to back it up, but the scene when Mysterio and his goons are testing out new holograms got our Londonist-sense tingling.
 The abandoned stage looks an awful lot like the recently reopened Alexandra Palace Theatre.
+And keep an eye out for the oft-used Millennium Mills in the Royal Docks.

-So if you're a location scout for Marvel, and can set us straight on our theory please get in touch.
 And if you think you've spotted any other London locations in the film, let us know in the comments below.